s4ndm4ndev/s4ndm4ndevweb/README.md

 ## Deployment

-The site is automatically deployed to `https://s4ndm4n82.github.io` using GitHub Actions.
+The site is automatically deployed to `https://s4ndm4ndevweb.swiftscripters.workers.dev` using Cloudflare Workers.
 To update the site:

 1. Make changes to content (e.g., `content/about.md` or `content/projects/`).
 2. Commit and push to the `main` branch: